dogboydog/dogboydog.github.io/wiki/List_of_games_with_compatibility_issues.md

 # List of games with compatibility issues

-From The FunKey Wiki

 This article lists games that have compatibility issues with the default FunKey S emulators.
 As the compatibility of such games can range from fully-compatible to fully-incompatible, compatibility issues have been divided into four main categories based on severity: [fully-compatible](#fully-compatible-games), [fully-playable](#fully-playable-games), [partially-compatible](#partially-compatible-games), and [incompatible](#incompatible-games).
 These categories list games that are glitch-free if configured correctly, slightly-glitched, heavily-glitched, and incompatible, respectively.
 While games in the first two sections should generally be played via the default emulators and those in the last two should generally be played via [third-party emulators](/wiki/List_of_third-party_OPK_applications#Emulators "List of third-party OPK applications"), any game listed in this article not marked in bold should have improved compatibility in at least one of the higher CPU usage third-party emulators.
 Bold-formatted games that are also italicized require additional testing to see if a change of settings and/or emulators fixes their compatibility issue.
 The [fifth section](#playstation-games-that-have-compatibility-issues-with-the-default-bios) of this article lists PlayStation games that have compatibility issues if the official PlayStation BIOS file is not added to the FunKey S [as instructed here](https://doc.funkey-project.com/user_manual/tutorials/software/gba_bios/).
 Conversely, games with improved compatibility via the use of the default BIOS rather than the official PlayStation one have their listings highlighted in grey.
 While FunKey S Game Boy Advance emulation has a default compatibility rate of approximately 91 percent when games from the latter two categories are combined and subtracted (compared to [96 to 100 percent](/wiki/FunKey_Wiki_Knowledge_Center#are_there_any_games_that_aren%27t_emulated_properly_on_the_funkey_s "FunKey Wiki Knowledge Center") for the other default emulators), nearly all games from the remaining nine percent can be played at full or near-full speed via the use one of the aforementioned third-party emulators.
-As this article does not seek to list accurately emulated games as some compatibility lists do, if you cannot find a game by searching for it via your browser's search tool, it is most likely emulated without issue on the FunKey S. If a new compatibility issue is found, however, please inform the [the wiki admin](/wiki/User_talk:CoolieCoolster "User talk:CoolieCoolster") so that this article may be amended.
+As this article does not seek to list accurately emulated games as some compatibility lists do, if you cannot find a game by searching for it via your browser's search tool, it is most likely emulated without issue on the FunKey S. If a new compatibility issue is found, however, please inform the [the wiki admin](/wiki/User_talk:CoolieCoolster.md "User talk:CoolieCoolster") so that this article may be amended.
 While this article exists primarily to document the capabilities of the FunKey S [default emulators](https://github.com/FunKey-Project), as many of these emulators are multi-platform and different emulators can share compatibility issues, many of the glitches documented here occur on other devices as well.

 ## Contents